iwasherefirst2/laravel-multimail/README.md

 # Laravel-MultiMail

-This lightweight package helps you to send mails from your Laravel application from multiple email accounts and multipe providers,for example `office@domain.com`, `contact@domain.com`, and `info@test.net`.
+This lightweight package helps you to send mails from your Laravel application from multiple email accounts and multiple providers,for example `office@domain.com`, `contact@domain.com`, and `info@test.net`.

-The pacakge supports sending queued, localized and bulk mails.
+The package supports sending queued, localized and bulk mails.

 This package works for `SMTP` and `log` drivers.